Manage Request Channels

 2. How can I invite the ClearFeed bot to a shared Slack channel if I don't have permission?
 Answer: If you are in a shared Slack channel where your customer owns the channel and has not granted you permission to invite users or apps, they will have to temporarily grant you permission to invite apps.
 You can then add the ClearFeed bot using /invite @Clearfeed, and the owner can revoke the permissions later if desired.
 Note that your customer directly adding the ClearFeed bot will not work correctly for ClearFeed monitoring purposes.

-5. How do I monitor archived channels in ClearFeed?
+4. How do I monitor archived channels in ClearFeed?
 Answer: To resume monitoring an archived channel, you must first unarchive the channel in Slack.
-Then, in the ClearFeed WebApp, you can typically click on the "Restore Data" button (if available) to add ClearFeed back into the channel and resume monitoring, with previous Requests data also being restored.
+Then, in the ClearFeed WebApp, you can typically click on the "Monitor Channel" button to add ClearFeed back into the channel and resume monitoring, with previous Requests data also being restored.

 Last updated